- Published on

 }

-- The tester then also added the
+- I then also added the

 is_adminparameter in the data of the request. - But was told that the parameter can only have binary value.